docker/machine/docs/drivers/aws.md

     $ export AWS_SECRET_ACCESS_KEY=MY-SECRET-KEY
     $ docker-machine create --driver amazonec2 aws01

+### Instance IAM role

+If run on an EC2 instance with its own IAM role, you can use this by using the `--amazonec2-use-iam-role` flag on the command line:

+    $ docker-machine create --driver amazonec2 --amazonec2-use-iam-role aws01

 ## Options

 -   `--amazonec2-access-key`: Your access key id for the Amazon Web Services API.